souhardya-ece/RISC-V-Reference-SoC-Tapeout-Program-week4/README.md

 ngspice day2_nfet_idvds_L015_W039.spice
 plot -vdd#branch
 ```
-There is a Quadratic relation of Lower vlue of Vgs if vg gets increase it will have the linear relation with Id => Velocity saturation(Lower(linear)For higher E fiels Velocity of e becomes contant deu to scattering effect)
+There is a Quadratic relation of Lower vlue of Vgs if vg gets increase it will have the linear relation with Id => Velocity saturation(Lower(linear)For higher E fiels Velocity of e becomes contant deu to scattering effect) From Id vs Vds graph we get to know that the before cutoff region Id is 20 microamp and Vgs is 0.6v
 Vgs-vt(min)=> Saturation; Vds(min)=> Linear Vdsat(min)=> Velocity saturation(Peak current also decrease)
 ### Id vs Vgs PLot(Short Channel)
 ```